molloy-lab/TREE-QMC/README.md

 The output help message should be
 ```
 =================================== TREE-QMC ===================================
-SPECIES TREE BASIC USAGE:
+USAGE:
 tree-qmc -i <input gene trees> -o <output species tree>

-**If the directory containing the tree-qmc binary is not part of $PATH, replace
+Note: If directory containing tree-qmc is NOT on your $PATH, replace
-  tree-qmc with <path to tree-qmc binary>/tree-qmc in the command above**
+      tree-qmc with <path to tree-qmc>/tree-qmc in command above

 Help Options:
 [-h|--help]